 Running an ONNX Model on Infernet

-Welcome to this comprehensive guide where we'll explore how to run an ONNX model on Infernet, using our infernet-container-starter (opens in a new tab) examples repository.
+In this tutorial, we will run an ONNX model on Infernet, using our infernet-container-starter (opens in a new tab) examples repository.
 This tutorial is designed to give you and end-to-end understanding of how you can run your own custom pre-trained models, and interact with them on-chain and off-chain.

 Hardware Requirements